swiftlang/swift-llbuild/docs/buildsystem.rst

               rule.
 The rule target is ignored by the build system, and the dependencies of the rule are treated as dependencies of the command which ran.

+          * - dependency-info
+            - The file should be in the "dependency info" format used by some Darwin tools (like `ld`).

 The build system will automatically create the directories containing each of the output files prior to running the command.